Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 6. Age and Glucose Levels Are Significant Predictors
    - Stroke patients tend to be older and have higher average glucose levels.
    - A Mann-Whitney U test indicates that age and glucose levels differ significantly between heart disease and without heart disease groups.

-# Discussion & Interpretation

-Insights on which groups are most at risk: To be determined (work in progress)

 ### Biases and Limitations of Predictive Data